soravux/scoop/doc/usage.rst

     The :option:`-n` parameter overrides any previously specified worker amount.

-    If :option:`-n` if less than the sum of workers specified in the hostfile or hostlist, the workers are launched in batch by host until the parameter is reached.
+    If :option:`-n` is less than the sum of workers specified in the hostfile or hostlist, the workers are launched in batch by host until the parameter is reached.
     This behavior may ignore latters hosts.

-    If :option:`-n` if more than the sum of workers specified in the hostfile or hostlist, the remaining workers are distributed using a Round-Robin algorithm.
+    If :option:`-n` is more than the sum of workers specified in the hostfile or hostlist, the remaining workers are distributed using a Round-Robin algorithm.
 Each host will increment its worker amount until the parameter is reached.